 Bloomberg and Reuters have had a stronghold on high-cost financial terminals for decades, leaving other vendors way behind.
 However, one factor that led to the creation of Symphony was Bloomberg’s now infamous snooping of users' activity which came on the back of complaints made by Goldman Sachs and JP Morgan (later becoming major shareholders in Symphony).
 Financial market players are a paranoid bunch who do not take well to being spied on.

 Costs – As important to tier 1 banks as it is to you and I

-Bloomberg does provide a lot more than just messaging, yet a large proportion of their user base only uses a fraction of the terminal’s functionality.
+Bloomberg does provide a lot more than just messaging, yet a large proportion of its user base only uses a fraction of the terminal’s functionality.
 For these users cost then becomes a major factor.
-Bloomberg charges around $2000pm, with no discounts for higher user numbers and contracts are for a minimum of two years.
+Bloomberg charges around $2000pm, with no discounts for higher user numbers and contracts, for a minimum of two years.
 To put this into perspective, in 2015 JPM had 7000 Bloomberg terminals and Goldman had 5000, that’s more than a combined $250m a year in subscriber fees alone.
-Since the financial crisis banks have been in cost cutting mode so any reason to reduce costs will be looked at.
-It’s no coincidence that last year Bloomberg lost terminals over a 12 month period for only the second time in its history (losing 3000 terminals to 324,485, although still managing to take home $9.2bn in revenue).
+Since the financial crisis banks have been in the cost-cutting mode so any reason to reduce costs will be looked at.
+It’s no coincidence that last year Bloomberg lost terminals over a 12-month period for only the second time in its history (losing 3000 terminals to 324,485, although still managing to take home $9.2bn in revenue).